THEGOLDENPRO/aghpb-api/README.md

 > *(When it's up of course)* 🫠

 ## 💫 API Wrappers
-I was also even more bored so I decided to write an API wrapper in every mfing language I can possible, including those I've never really rewritten in.
+I was also even more bored so I decided to write an API wrapper in every mfing language I can possible, including those I've never really written in.

 These are the languages I've written so far:
 - **🦀 Rust** - https://github.com/THEGOLDENPRO/aghpb.rs